devreldragon/data-driven-dave/instructions/detailed_install.md

  - Open the file newrelic.ini
  - Find the line that reads "license_key = INSERT_YOUR_INGEST_LICENSE_KEY_HERE"
    - (it should be around line 33)
- - Edit it so it uses your API key from the previous step. i.e.:
+ - Edit it so it uses your API key from the previous step.
- `license_key = 55cbeee3a92d75d652df3dbb80ca319dFFFFNRAL`

  Save the file and continue.